learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. Write a function called `Clone` which takes an object and creates a object copy of it but not copy deep property of object?
+## Q 11.19.
+Write a function called `Clone` which takes an object and creates a object copy of it but not copy deep property of object?

 ```js
   var objectLit = {foo : 'Bar'};